Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 # Preferred software
 Arguably the by far best program for **pulling data** off of satellites is [SatDump](https://github.com/SatDump/SatDump/releases)

 You can also use SDR++ for recording and then process the recordings using SatDump, but that is often just unnecessary extra effort.
+The only exception to this is troubleshooting your setup - having an audio recording is always helpful.

 > Always download the nightly builds of SDR** and SatDump, update them frequently.
-The tools are relatively new and are still being actively developed and have new additions on a daily basis.
+These programs are relatively new and are being actively developed and have new additions on a daily basis.
 There are other programs you can use but I won't focus on them for the sake of keeping this guide concise.

 ---
  To **track satellites** and figure out their future passes (Most are orbiting the Earth after all), you can use these: